 Brevard College offers a variety of developmental courses aimed at assisting students whose academic preparation in certain subject areas has not been adequate to begin college-level coursework.
-These intensive courses do not count toward graduation, but do count toward maintaining College eligibility.
-The developmental courses available are IT 100, MAT 100, and REA 089 and 099.
-For descriptions of the focus and content of these courses, see Academic Support Courses (page 124).
+These intensive courses do not count toward graduation, but do count toward maintaining satisfactory progress for enrollment purposes.
+The developmental courses available are IT 100, LSK 100, MAT 100, and REA 089 and 099.
+For descriptions of the focus and content of these courses, see Academic Support Courses (page 128).
 Students' high school performance, SAT scores, and subject area placement test scores are used for enrollment into these courses.